Effective Date: January 1, 2021

 How We Collect Information

-As you set up your profile in the My Account section the Applications, you will be asked for your name, address, telephone number, email address, birth date, social security number or other identification number, depending on where you live, and other personal information.
-We refer to this type of information as “personal information” because it can be used to identify or contact you.
+From you: As you set up your profile in the My Account section of the Applications, you will be asked for your name, address, telephone number, email address, birth date, social security number or other identification number, depending on where you live, and other contact or identification information.
+We collect this information to identify or contact you, and to verify that you are at least 18 years old.
+We may also collect demographic information such as your location, or other information like your preferred means of communication, when you voluntarily provide such information to us.

 Through server log files: As is true of most websites, we gather certain information automatically and store it in log files.
 This information includes Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.
 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve services we offer you, and to improve marketing, analytics, or site functionality.